Roy-McNiev/LingLingSE/README.md

 ## Setup
 To set up the project, you will have to install JDK 8.0 or a newer version.
 You will have to run the main method in the Calculator class.

-## Sources
-The method used in this project of handling operators is inspired by [@久曲健的测试窝](https://www.cnblogs.com/longronglang/p/13693065.html?ivk_sa=1024320u).